openstack-infra/zuul/doc/source/zuul.rst

 executed are listed.
 If a job is entered as a dictionary key, then jobs contained within that key are only executed if the key job succeeds.
 In the above example, project-unittest, project-pep8, and project-pyflakes are only executed if project-merge succeeds.
-This can help avoid running unnecessary jobs.
+Furthermore, project-finaltest is executed only if project-unittest, project-pep8 and project-pyflakes all succeed.
+This can help avoid running unnecessary jobs while maximizing parallelism.
+It is also useful when distributing results between jobs.

 The special job named ``noop`` is internal to Zuul and will always return ``SUCCESS`` immediately.
 This can be useful if you require